kurron/terraform-environments/README.md

 ```

 ## Driving Terraform
 To simplify the experience, the workflow is driven via simple Bash scripts.
 The typical sequence is `./plan-changes.sh` followed by `apply-changes.sh`.
 On the rare occasion that you need to tear down resources, `delete-environment.sh` environment exists.
 At minimum the scripts expect an environment to be provided and sometimes expect more, such as a Docker image tag, to be provided.

-Assuming we are in the `infrequently-changing` directory and that we want to build out the `test` environment, we would issue `./plan-changes.sh test` which would show us what changes Terraform is planning to make.
+Assuming we are in the `infrequently-changing` directory and that we want to build out the `test` environment, we would issue `./plan-changes.sh test` which would show us what changes Terraform is planning to make to the `test` environment.
 Assuming we're ok with the modifications, we would then issue `./apply-changes.sh test` to update AWS.
-If you look at each script, you'll notice that the files it reads in is based on the naming convention previously discussed.
+If you look at each script, you'll notice that the files it processed is based on the naming convention previously discussed.

 # Tips and Tricks